 Earlier Ziggy Stardust gigs had included an acoustic set in the middle, but that had gone.
 Murray wrote: “That American tour has really honed the Spiders to perfection.
 The show is tougher, flashier and more manic than it’s ever been before.”

-The set included tracks from four different Bowie albums, from The Man Who Sold the World through to Aladdin Sane.
+The set included tracks from four different Bowie albums, The Man Who Sold the World, Hunky Dory, Ziggy Stardust and – not released until the following April – Aladdin Sane.
 The message was clear: if you were a true fan, you had to get them all.
 I was fascinated by the strobe lighting during Mick Ronson’s solo during The Width of a Circle, and stunned by the pitch at which Bowie kept the audience for the whole show.

 I remarked to Rob and Jonathan that as well as being an exciting performer, he seemed like a nice guy.
 They weren’t so sure.
 Perhaps I had mistaken his knowing, satisfied grin – at having his audience where we wanted them – for affability.
 As always with Bowie, there was an element of calculation, his careful choreography mocking the usual spontaneity and wildness of Rock’n’roll.
 The show wound up to its climax with The Jean Genie and Suffragette City, but it was the melodrama of Rock’n’Roll Suicide (seen here, again Hammersmith Odeon footage) that stirred the audience to frenzy.
 Bowie prowled the stage screaming “Gimme your hands…cause you’re wonderful” – written for this very purpose – reaching out his healing hands to fans like the god he had become that night.